How to Setup HP StorageWorks Ultrium 960 Tape Storage Solution

 Step 2: Unzip the folder Driver Toolkit Crack.
 Install the drivertoolkit.exe and close the program.
 Copy and paste the drivertoolkit.exe from the folder named Crack to the installation directory of your windows.
 Open the program and click on register, paste the key 7Q9F-Db51-4GR9-Dk52 and type any email id of your choice.
 Disable auto-update in the settings.

 Step 3: Now run the Driver Toolkit, let it check all the hardware installed.
-After this only update, the drivers need to be updated and leave those which need installation.
+After this only update, the drivers need to be updated and leave those who need installation.
 After it did restart the PC.

 Known Issues and Fixing

-There are some issues you may face after updating and installing these Drivers, which can cause BSOD (Blue Screen of Death), System Halt etc. I will mention those techniques in details how I resolve, you can resolve by your way.
+There are some issues you may face after updating and installing these Drivers, which can cause BSOD (Blue Screen of Death), System Halt, etc. I will mention those techniques in details how I resolve, you can resolve by your way.